ppy/osu-wiki/wiki/Beatmap_ranking_procedure/en.md

 ## Notes

 [^main-game-mode]: A beatmap's game mode is considered its "main" if it contains the most difficulties.
 In the event the amount of difficulties is the same between 2+ modes, the main game mode will be the one with the most difficulties mapped by the beatmap's host.
-If both of those conditions are met, then the main game mode will be the one which gets nominated first.
+If neither of those conditions are met, then the main game mode will be the one which gets nominated first.
 [^hybrid-sets]: For beatmaps with difficulties across multiple game modes, two nominations are needed for the main game mode and one is required for each subsidiary one.